trinodb/trino/docs/src/main/sphinx/object-storage/metastores.md

 ### JDBC catalog

 The Iceberg JDBC catalog is supported for the Iceberg connector.
-At a minimum, `iceberg.jdbc-catalog.driver-class`, `iceberg.jdbc-catalog.connection-url` and `iceberg.jdbc-catalog.catalog-name` must be configured.
+At a minimum, `iceberg.jdbc-catalog.driver-class`, `iceberg.jdbc-catalog.connection-url`, `iceberg.jdbc-catalog.default-warehouse-dir`, and `iceberg.jdbc-catalog.catalog-name` must be configured.
 When using any database besides PostgreSQL, a JDBC driver jar file must be placed in the plugin directory.